 It’s enjoyed mostly with some hot chutney, either grated or boiled and there are 2 ways to make this delicious fried food item.
 One way involves rolling the dasheen leaves and the other way if with a batter or paste to which the finely sliced dasheen leaves are added.
 In this recipe, I’ll be adding the leaves to a batter to form a paste that I will fry.

 - 1 cup flour

 - 1/4 green seasoning (combination of chadon beni/culantro, garlic, pimento, chives)

 - Thinly slice the dasheen bush leaves.

 - Wash 2-3 times with water and lime juice.
 Squeeze as much water out of the washed leaves as possible.

-- In a bowl, combine the dasheen bush leaves, split peas powder, turmeric, geera, green seasoning and salt.
+- In a separate bowl, combine the dasheen bush leaves, split peas powder, turmeric, geera, green seasoning and salt.
 Using your hands, mix everything together.

-- Heat oil in pot over medium heat.
+- Heat oil in a pot over medium heat.
 Using your hands, form a small ball with the mixture and then flatten it slightly.

 - Place into the oil and fry on either side until golden brown.

 Thanks as always for stopping by.
 Be sure to follow me on Instagram to keep updated with all my food adventures.